How did the New Zealand Flag come about?

 When should the New Zealand Flag be flown at half-mast?

-There are specific times when the New Zealand Flag is flown at half-mast - see Half-masting the New Zealand Flag.
+There are specific times when the New Zealand Flag is flown at half-mast.
 The Prime Minister and the Minister for Arts, Culture and Heritage can also direct that the Flag be flown at half-mast on Government buildings to mark the death of an important figure.
 It is optional for schools, local government, organisations and individuals to fly the Flag at half-mast on such occasions.

 When the New Zealand Flag is flown at half-mast, other flags shouldn’t be flown above it.
 The Flag should be raised again to the peak before being lowered for the day.